 Very Large-Munificent and generous to a fault; sympathetic.

-Large-Free, kind, and liberal; tender, charitable, and humane.

-Full-Active desire of doing good; great degree of sympathy.

-Moderate-Indifferent to the welfare of others; selfish and unkind.

-Small-Sordid, avaricious, mean, and totally insensible to charity.
+Large-Free, kind, and liberal; tender, charitable, and humane. / Full-Active desire of doing good; great degree of sympathy.
+Moderate-Indifferent to the welfare of others; selfish and unkind Small-Sordid, avaricious, mean, and totally insensible to charity.

-Benevolence very large in the amiable Miss D. F. H., of N. York, a sketch of whose head is given, (17).
+Benevolence very large in the amiable lady illustrated on next page a sketch of whose head is given, (17).
 Very small, deficient intellect, &c., in the skull of a Spanish pirate, (18,) who committed suicide in prison at Cincinnati-a most desperate outlaw.